amir-yahalom/moduli/README.md

 Configure Modules
 -------
-modules config has the following structure
+Project modules config has the following structure
  ```js
 {
   "mode": "string" // "strict" (default) | "tolerant" - if mode is strict, moduli will throw exceptions if you are trying to have a circular reference